Kansas vs. Arkansas Predictions & Picks - NCAA Tournament Second Round

 Under (143.5)

-Kansas' record against the spread this season is 15-17-0, and Arkansas' is 14-18-0.
-Both the Jayhawks and the Razorbacks are 15-17-0 in terms of hitting the over in their games this season.
-The two teams combine to score 149.9 points per game, 6.4 more points than this matchup's total.
-Kansas has a 6-4 record against the spread while going 8-2 overall in the past 10 contests.
-Arkansas has gone 4-6 against the spread and 4-6 overall in its last 10 contests.
+Kansas is 15-17-0 against the spread this season compared to Arkansas' 14-18-0 ATS record.
+Both the Jayhawks and the Razorbacks are 15-17-0 in terms of going over the point total in their games this season.
+The teams score 149.9 points per game, 6.4 more points than this matchup's total.
+Over the past 10 contests, Kansas is 6-4 against the spread and 8-2 overall while Arkansas has gone 4-6 against the spread and 4-6 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.